 Getting ready to start a postgraduate program has changed this year as universities and postgraduate students have had to adapt and get used to a post-pandemic world.

-As a result of the pandemic you will find that there are some different ways of doing things, so here are a few pointers to help you get ready for this upcoming academic year.
+As a result of the pandemic you will find that there are some different ways of doing things and there may be new unexpected challenges, so here are a few pointers to help you get ready for this upcoming academic year.

 Understand study methods